 I love this story for Rossini’s unerring sense of the ephemerality of live music-theater, for how his humor and connection to other artists gave him as much creative satisfaction as the art itself.

-Rossini’s operas, particularly “The Barber of Seville”, features human beings at their most resourceful, imaginative and sparkling; the stories are about unlikely love affairs and freedom (usually freedom to love despite difference or circumstance) triumphing over oppression.
+Rossini’s operas, particularly “The Barber of Seville”, feature human beings at their most resourceful, imaginative and sparkling; the stories are about unlikely love affairs and freedom (usually freedom to love despite difference or circumstance) triumphing over oppression.
 Rossini’s opera was the pop music of its day, and he was arguably more prolific than the most prolific pop composer of our time, penning 41 operas in less than 20 years.

 Taking this notion of pop and running with it, we set the story in the American 1990’s, a decade of iconic bubblegum pop music and rebellious teenage girls (think “Clarissa Explains It All” or “My So-Called Life”.)
 In searching for an American equivalent of Seville, Spain, we found Seville, Florida, populated by 200 people (at times) and a fitting place for Doctor Bartolo to have secreted away Rosina.
 I searched for opportunities for audience interaction, the kind that might have happened in Rossini’s day when audiences were more vocal at the opera.
 Lastly, I translated the libretto into English, striving to maintain Rossini’s rhyme scheme and syllabic flow while attempting to translate the humor that gets lost when an audience is reading supertitles rather than truly listening.
 The final ingredient is you, the audience, who we’ll ask to help us channel Rossini’s spirit to make Opera Columbus’ production of “The Barber of Seville” something irreverent, joyous and uniquely theatrical.